Canon 2000D vs Leica T

 Review summary: Canon 2000D vs Leica T

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Leica T?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 2000D: